 - Use your oils!
 It makes no sense to hoard them.
 Use the oils you buy!

 There are many ways you can store your oils to ensure they stay out of the sun and are convenient to use.
-We keep our frequently used oils in a caboodles case designed for nail polish, and the rest are on a spice rack in one of our master bedroom closets.
+When not traveling, we keep our frequently used oils in a box case (ones designed for nail polish work great too), some oils on a a spice rack in one of our master bedroom closet, and duplicate back up oils in a large case up on a shelf in one of our closets.

 Many people also opt for a stand for their oils that displays them on a counter or shelf for easy access and use.
 We love this option for our bathroom and kitchen!